Which city is cheaper, Rome or Brussels?

 For foodies, Rome is an obvious choice, as it is one of the food capitals of the world.
 Homemade pasta, fresh sauces, and fine wine all make the food scene among the best.
 Also make sure you try the gelato.

 Rome is a destination that you simply have to visit at least once for nightlife.
 You'll find a huge concentration of bars and clubs in the Testaccio area.
 There are late night clubs with salsa dancing, merengue, and live DJ's spinning every type of music.

-Shopping in a popular activity in both Rome and Brussels.
+Shopping is a popular activity in both Rome and Brussels.

 Brussels is a famous shopping destination with plenty of stores.
 Although it's famous for diamonds, the city also has many shopping streets where you can find designer brands, vintage shops, and other unique boutiques that are fun to explore.

-Rome is a world class destination for shoppers.
+Known for shopping, Rome draws large crowds to its stores.
 For the biggest brand names, head to Via del Corso, which is near the Spanish Steps.
 Popular items to buy include Italian ceramics, shoes, leather goods, and jewelry.